jacob-haimes/kairos.fm/content/posts/ias-episodes/ias-episode-023/index.md

 ---

 <div style="text-align: justify">
     I'm joined by my good friend, Li-Lian Ang, first hire and product manager at BlueDot Impact.
 We discuss how BlueDot has evolved from their original course offerings to a new "defense-in-depth" approach, which focuses on three core threat models: reduced oversight in high risk scenarios (e.g. accelerated warfare), catastrophic terrorism (e.g. rogue actors with bioweapons), and the concentration of wealth and power (e.g. supercharged surveillance states).
-On top of that, we cover how BlueDot's strategies account for and reduce the negative impacts of common issues in AI safety, including exclusionary tendencies, elitism, and echo chambers.<br>
+On top of that, we cover how BlueDot's strategies account for and reduce the negative impacts of common issues in AI safety, including exclusionary tendencies, elitism, and echo chambers.<br><br>

 {{% callout warning %}}
 2025.09.15: Learn more about how to make design effective interventions to make AI go well and potentially even get funded for it on BlueDot Impact's <a href="https://bluedot.org/courses/agi-strategy" target="_blank" rel="noreferrer noopener">AGI Strategy course</a>!
 BlueDot is also <a href="https://bluedot.org/join-us" target="_blank" rel="noreferrer noopener">hiring</a>, so if you think you’d be a good fit, I definitely recommend applying; I had a great experience when I contracted as a course facilitator.
 If you do end up applying, let them know you found out about the opportunity from the podcast!
-{{% /callout %}}<br>
+{{% /callout %}}

 Follow Li-Lian on [LinkedIn](https://www.linkedin.com/in/anglilian/), and look at more of her work on her [blog](https://anglilian.com/)!